Scream (1996 film): Analysis

-Some writers, such as Maroney, Brant Lewis, and Joe Lipsett, have discussed the theory that Billy and Stu are in a homosexual relationship or that Stu held unrequited feelings for Billy.
-(Note: Attributed to multiple references:) Professor David Greven wrote that Billy and Stu are representative of the changing notions of masculinity and the underlying currents of queer desire in 90s films.
-The interactions between them throughout the movie contain themes of homoeroticism, such as when Stu playfully touches Randy's earlobe or leans on Billy during the climax before they stab each other with phallic weapons.
-Greven believed that although it is easy to assign homosexuality to Stu because of his lack of motive to kill and apparent willingness to please his friend, Billy also features homoerotic characteristics such as the gay trope of fixating on his maternal relationship, similar to Norman Bates in Psycho, and Billy's visual styling resembling actor James Dean, considered a queer icon.
-Williamson loosely based the characters on Leopold and Loeb, queer individuals who committed murder to prove their intellectual superiority.
-(Note: Attributed to multiple references:) In a 2022 interview he said he was "very hesitant to present the gay side of me in [Scream]" and that any queerness in Billy's and Stu's characters was "a little coded and maybe accidental".
+Some writers, including Maroney, Brant Lewis, and Joe Lipsett, have discussed interpretations of Billy and Stu as having a homoerotic or potentially romantic dynamic.
+(Note: Attributed to multiple references:) Professor David Greven wrote that the pair reflect shifting notions of masculinity and underlying currents of queer desire in 1990s cinema.
+Physical interactions can be interpreted as queer-coded, such as Stu playfully touching Randy's earlobe or leaning on Billy during the climax before they stab each other with phallic weapons.
+Greven said that although it is easy to assign homosexuality to Stu because of his lack of motive to kill and apparent willingness to please his friend, Billy also features homoerotic characteristics such as the gay trope of fixating on his maternal relationship, similar to Norman Bates in Psycho, and Billy visually resembling actor James Dean, considered a queer icon.

+Williamson loosely based the characters on Leopold and Loeb, who were reported to have had a homosexual relationship and committed murder to demonstrate their intellectual superiority.
+(Note: Attributed to multiple references:) In a 2022 interview, Williamson said he had been "very hesitant to present the gay side of me in [Scream]", describing any queerness in Billy and Stu as "a little coded and maybe accidental".

 Legacy

 Cultural influence

-In the decades following its release, Scream has remained an enduringly popular horror film and launched a successful film franchise.
-It is credited with revitalizing the horror genre, which had significantly declined in popularity by the early 1990s.
-(Note: Attributed to multiple references:) Far Out and MTV described Scream as a "ground-breaking" slasher film that "successfully crossed over into the mainstream" because of its deft blend of traditional horror with self-aware commentary and satire.
-Vox wrote that Scream "mainstreamed metatextual storytelling and made that analytical understanding of the genre mainstream in a lot of ways".

-Studios rushed to capitalize on Screams success with teen-centric horror films and television series leading into the 2000s, such as I Know What You Did Last Summer (1997), Urban Legend, The Faculty (both 1998), Final Destination, and Cherry Falls (both 2000), as well as sequels to popular, but diminished, franchises such as Halloween H20: 20 Years Later and Bride of Chucky (both 1998).
-(Note: Attributed to multiple references:) Scream also serves as the subject of the parody film Scary Movie (2000), which in turn launched its own franchise of horror spoofs.
-Director Jordan Peele has credited Scream as a direct inspiration for his own influential horror film, Get Out (2017), in manipulating the audience's expectations of the contemporary horror genre.
+In the years since its release, Scream has become a cultural touchstone.
+Publications such as Entertainment Weekly have described it as a cultural phenomenon.
+Critics at various outlets, including Variety, Vox, and Bloody Disgusting, credited Scream with popularizing self-aware, metatextual horror by openly acknowledging and subverting slasher-film conventions.
+(Note: Attributed to multiple references:) Randy Meeks's explanation of the "rules" of horror films became a lasting pop-culture reference.